Your First 6 Months — BJJ Beginner Roadmap

 Physical Recovery

 Stretch or do light mobility work.
 Rehydrate and eat within 30–60 minutes.
 Don't train through pain — address it early.
-Sleep is when the nervous system locks in the patterns you drilled.
+Sleep is when the nervous system locks in what you drilled.

 Mental Recovery

-Write down one thing you learned or noticed.
+Write down one thing you learned.
 Ask one question to a coach or upper belt before you leave.
-Review the technique you drilled — just a brief mental replay.
-Don't over-research online; apply class content first.
+Brief mental replay of the technique drilled.
+Don't over-research online — apply class content first.

-Gear decisions early in your training are a distraction if you're not careful.
-Keep it simple, keep it clean, and spend your attention on the mat — not on equipment optimization.
+Gear decisions early in training are a distraction if you're not careful.
+Keep it simple, keep it clean, and spend your attention on the mat — not equipment optimization.

 What You Actually Need

 A well-fitting gi — not too baggy, not too stiff.
 A rash guard for under the gi or no-gi.
 Shorts with no pockets or zippers.
 Flip flops to wear off the mat.
-A water bottle you'll actually refill.
+A water bottle.
 Athletic tape for fingers — you'll need it eventually.

 What You Don't Need Yet